tueimage/essential-skills/python-essentials.md

     ```

     If this prints 'Finished' before printing 'No', `x` is a prime number.
+    </p></details>

 ---

 ## Functions

 So far, all code that we have written has been run linearly: the Python interpreter starts interpreting your code from the start of you .py-file, except for loops where it sometimes executes parts multiple times, and conditional statements, where it may skip some lines, depending on the context.
-While this is relatively easy to understand for the small problems we have used so-far, it becomes difficult for larger programs.
-It is best to *compartmentalize* some code into functions, that are easy to test and provide structure to your code.
+While this is relatively easy to understand for the small problems we have used so far, it becomes difficult for larger programs.
+It is best to *compartmentalize* some code into functions, that can implement functionality that can be reused multiple times, are easy to test and provide structure to your code.

 We already have seen some of Python's built-in functions pop-up here and there: `print`, `type`, `len`, `enumerate`, `zip`, `range`, `list` are all functions.
 Functions can have any number of arguments, sometimes a certain number is required: `print` is happy even with no arguments at all, `type`, `len`, and `list` will only except one argument, whereas `range` excepts one, two, or three arguments.